-AMTA runs three levels of tournaments (known as "sanctioned tournaments"): Regionals, Opening Round Championship Series ("ORCS"), and the National Championship Tournament ("NCT").
+As we noted earlier, AMTA runs three levels of tournaments (known as "sanctioned tournaments"): Regionals, Opening Round Championship Series ("ORCS"), and the National Championship Tournament ("NCT").
 Each team that registers and pays the registration fees will be assigned to a Regional tournament.
 Qualification to ORCS and NCT is based on the results of the preceding level of competition.
 In addition, many participating schools run scrimmages and/or compete in Invitational tournaments, which are welcomed but not officially sanctioned by AMTA.
 (Typically, though, Invitationals follow most AMTA rules and procedures.)

-Scrimmages: After all the initial trial preparation is done, most teams begin the season by scrimmaging: with other local teams, between teams in their school, or among themselves.
+- Scrimmages: After all the initial trial preparation is done, most teams begin the season by scrimmaging: with other local teams, between teams in their school, or among themselves.
 Scrimmages are basically free; they are a good way to meet other local programs, and they can be held at any point in the season.
-They provide great opportunities to try out new ideas and let you see how well your case theory coheres.

-Invitational Tournaments: Invitational tournaments take place October through January and range in the level of selectivity, size, and competition.
+They provide great opportunities to try out new ideas and let you see how well your case theory coheres. - Invitational Tournaments: Invitational tournaments take place October through January and range in the level of selectivity, size, and competition.
 While they are welcomed by AMTA and usually follow AMTA procedures, they are not officially sanctioned.
 As these are non-AMTA events, hosts may elect to set their own policies on how teams are accepted (whether by invitation only or open to any teams).
 Admission to some Invitationals can be difficult, so contact the tournament hosts as early as possible.
-A list of some Invitationals can be found http://www.collegemocktrial.org/tournaments-/invitational/.

-Regional Tournaments: Traditionally taking place in February, Regionals are the first AMTA-sanctioned tournaments of the season.
+A list of some Invitationals can be found here. - Regional Tournaments: Traditionally taking place in February, Regionals are the first AMTA-sanctioned tournaments of the season.
 There are usually between 20-28 teams at each Regional, with the top teams moving on to the next level of competition-ORCS.

 Regional assignments are usually posted at the end of November on the AMTA website.
 With rare exceptions, only two teams from a single school can compete at a given Regional site.
 If a school has more than two teams, then the school's teams will be divided among multiple Regional sites.
 AMTA assigns teams to Regionals using a number of factors including: proximity, equalizing the number of teams, and equalizing the competitive strength of each tournament.
-(Rule 2.9 of the AMTA rulebook provides more information about the criteria used to assign teams to Regionals.)

-Give or take a few, the top 192 teams in the country from Regionals advance to ORCS.
-Typically, this means that the top 7 teams from each Regional advance to the next level of competition.
-(Specific procedures for bid assignment are discussed in AMTA rule 6.6.)
-Only two teams from each school can advance to ORCS (even if more would have qualified).
+(The AMTA Rulebook provides more information about the criteria used to assign teams to Regionals.)
+The top teams in the country from Regionals advance to ORCS.
+In AMTA parlance, they are given an ORCS "bid."
+Usually, about half a dozen teams from each Regional advance to ORCS, but this will vary depending on the number of teams competing at the specific Regional.
+(Specific procedures for bid assignment are discussed in the AMTA Rulebook) Only two teams from each school can advance to ORCS (even if more would have qualified).
 Programs are free to shuffle the students on each team roster before ORCS.

 Teams that do not get a direct bid from Regionals may still qualify for ORCS through an open bid procedure based on their performance at Regionals (as well as a number of other factors).
 As spaces at ORCS become available, AMTA starts with the top team that did not receive a direct bid and offers it an "open bid" (or "indirect bid") to ORCS.
-Complete information on this complicated process is provided in AMTA Rule 6.9.
+Complete information on this complicated process is provided in the AMTA Rulebook.
 But the bottom line is simple: even if your team does not receive a direct bid to ORCS from Regionals, don't lose hope!